Position Hours40 hours

 - Function as part of the overall ministerial staff to contribute to the broader church direction, vision, and planning.

-QualificationsClick here for our church staff’s personal discipleship qualification.
+QualificationsClick here for our church staff’s personal discipleship qualifications.

 - Possesses a calling and passion to disciple youth and families in the church.